 So, here is what I think about this.
 Yes, we have the right to free speech and this decision was a good one.
 We also have the right to vote with our pocketbook.
 So, when someone does something stupid or offensive, both allowed by the Constitution, we should show them the error of their ways by refusing to buy their stuff, or view their videos, or whatever else it is they want.
 Just ignore their stupidity.

-We interrupt Offensive Trademarks to share interesting fact from the journals of some good thinker:
+We rest Offensive Trademarks to share interesting fact from past times:

-Today is: 17th February (GMT), in history on the 17th of February, 1740 AD the following birth happened:
+Today is: 18th March (GMT), in history on the 18th of March, 1968 AD the following event happened: